jebog/openshift-bootcamp/Labs/Lab03-Wordpress-OpenShift-application/wordpress-deployment-ex-1.md

-# Creating a Wordpress Application in OpenShift
+# Exercise 1 - Creating a Wordpress Application in OpenShift

 In this lab, you'll create a Wordpress application that uses a MySQL back end deployment.
-We've already seen how to create and expose a simple 1 tier NodeJS deployment, so now we're extending this to a 2 tier Wordpress and MySQL deployment.
-There will be minimal guidance in this exercise.
+We've already seen how to create and expose a simple 1 tier deployment, so now we're extending this to a 2 tier Wordpress and MySQL application.
+There will be minimal guidance in this exercise, as it is designed to test your knowledge thus far.

 To get started, log into OpenShift using the CLI, as described [here](../Getting-started/log-in-to-openshift.md).